Who Are The Gentiles Of The Bible

 Current Data and Statistics

 According to recent studies, Christianity is the largest religion in the world, with over two billion adherents.
 The vast majority of Christians are Gentiles, reflecting the historical shift that occurred in the early centuries of the church.
-However, there is also a growing Messianic Jewish movement, which seeks to integrate Jewish traditions and practices with Christian beliefs.
+That said, there is also a growing Messianic Jewish movement, which seeks to integrate Jewish traditions and practices with Christian beliefs.
 This movement represents a unique expression of faith that bridges the gap between Jews and Gentiles.

 Professional Insights